Renting Out Your Home in Sacramento: Everything You Should Consider

 Just like other states across the country, California has a landlord-tenant law in place.
 As a landlord, you must abide by it.
 As a landlord, you have an obligation to respect your tenant’s privacy and fully understand and the landlord tenant laws.

-• To show the unit to a potential tenant, someone interested to purchase the property or lenders
+• To show the unit to a potential tenant, someone interested to purchase the property house or lenders

 • To show the rental house to workers or contractors